louismagdaleno/Lambda-Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for rendering UI.
+In the MVC design paradigm, it is the view component.

 - [ ] What does it mean to _think_ in react?
+To think in React means to think of an application's UI as components.

 - [ ] Describe state.

+State is the data that a class based component manages.

 - [ ] Describe props.

+Props is an object passed from a parent to child and the object contains all of the properties that were passed down to the child when it was called.
 ## Project Set Up

 Follow these steps to set up and work on your project: